Juno31/askjesus-app/README.md

-## This is a boilerplate with custom configurations.
+## This is a boilerplate with custom configurations

 ### Configurations